-The purpose of this policy is to provide a secure framework for all Aspire staff in safeguarding and promoting the welfare of those pupils who attend our academy.
-Our academy recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our academy activities.
+The purpose of this policy is to provide a secure framework for all staff in safeguarding and promoting the welfare of those pupils who attend our school.
+Our school recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our schools activities.
 We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
 We will seek to:

-- Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
-Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately. - Our academy maintains an attitude of 'it could happen here' at all times.
+- That all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies.

+- Recognise that safeguarding children is the responsibility of everyone, not just those who work with children - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
+Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - We also recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately. - Our school maintains an attitude of 'it could happen here' at all times.